-The social security tax, formally known as the ‘old-age, survivors, an disability insurance tax’ (OASDI) is administered in a similar fashion as Medicare.
+The social security tax, formally known as the ‘old-age, survivors, and disability insurance tax’ (OASDI) is administered in a similar fashion as Medicare.
 Both the employee and employer are required to pay their share of this tax.
-This is also administered and paid through JetPro’s payroll process.
+This is also administered and paid through JetPro Pilots’s payroll process.
 OASDI and Medicare are sometimes combined and referred to as FICA, or the Federal Insurance Contributions Act Tax.

 winner: part-time and full-time crew & their families

 In a similar fashion to the retirement program, JetPro Pilots also offers a full health insurance package to its full-time employees, including the administrative team as well as full-time aviation crew members who are on a full-time retainer assignment.
 JetPro Pilots has negotiated and purchased an insurance plan with solid coverage at an affordable price.
 For clients requesting a retainer program, the employer/employee split for the shared insurance premium can often be negotiated.

 winner: full-time crew & their families

 JetPro Pilots of course incurs costs when it pays its administrative employees.
 Our employees are utilized to build & maintain our internal systems, recruit new pilots, flight attendants, and techs, and monitor their records to ensure everyone stays current to protect our clients.
 These are administrative and HR expenses that any operation would incur in properly managing its personnel.